-Following the program, SIIS fellows become part of an online community of Israel studies scholars through participation in an SIIS Listserv and Facebook page, open to all SIIS cohorts from 2004.
-The Schusterman Center invites fellows to participate in an annual conference designed for them and in a webinar series of lectures.
+Following the program, SIIS Fellows become part of an online community of Israel studies scholars through participation in an SIIS Listserv and Facebook page, open to all SIIS cohorts from 2004.
+The Schusterman Center invites Fellows to participate in an annual conference and in a webinar series of lectures.
 Additionally, Fellows are welcome at all programs at Brandeis during the academic year.
 Fellows also have access to additional resources on our Online Resource Site for Israel studies.

 No. Most Fellows do not have any Hebrew language background, though some have been functional or fluent in the Hebrew language.
 Hebrew language proficiency is not required.

-Apply through Academic Jobs Online.
-The form contains everything you need to know.
+This application form contains everything you need to know.
 Keep in mind that your personal statement should explain your background and interest in Israel Studies, your plans for introducing an Israel Studies course at your home institution, and your expectations from participation in the Summer Institute.
-Important: one of your two recommendation letters must be from your department chair or a senior administrator stating your home institution’s interest in developing a new course in Israel Studies.
+Important: one of your two recommendation letters must be from your department chair or a senior administrator promising that your home institution will offer the new course in Israel Studies that you are developing.

 You will be notified in early March.